Are You Suffering From Bedsores?

 Bedsores, when they occur, are almost always the result of substandard care.
 Under Nevada law, healthcare facilities in Southern Nevada must provide all patients, regardless of their type of insurance coverage, with care that meets a standard of care that a reasonable person would expect to get.
 They must take all reasonable steps to avoid exposing patients to unnecessary harms, one of the most common of which is decubitus ulcers, commonly known as bedsores.

 If you or your loved one has suffered bedsores, contact a Las Vegas nursing home neglect attorney from Burris & Thomas, LLC today.
-Attorney Burris can help you pursue justice on behalf of your loved one, providing the dedicated representation you need.
+Attorney Burris can help you pursue justice for your loved one, providing the dedicated representation you need.

-Preventing bedsores isn’t tough – it simply requires a facility and its staff to take simple precautions.
-Because the proper prevention of bedsores require adequate staffing from trained persons who care, many facilities that are trying to maximize profits by understaffing or hiring "as needed" occasional labor personnel will oft times have bedsore situations at their facilities.
+Preventing bedsores isn’t tough—it simply requires a facility and its staff to take simple precautions.
+Because the proper prevention of bedsores requires adequate staffing from trained persons who care, many facilities that are trying to maximize profits by understaffing or hiring "as needed" occasional labor personnel will often have bedsore situations.

 Some of the standard practices to prevent bedsores include: